Foster with Walsall

 Newly approved foster carers can expect to be paid between £200 and £600 per week caring for Walsall children.

-In addition to this payment, you will also receive an allowance for each child in your care which ranges from £135 to £215 per child per week.
+As well as this, you'll also receive an allowance for each child in your care.
+This ranges from £135 to £215 per child per week.

 The allowance should cover items such as:

-You will also receive annual birthday and festival allowances which range from £200 to £360 as well as an additional two weeks allowance for holidays per child.
+You will also receive annual birthday and festival allowances (between £200 to £360) as well as an additional two weeks allowance for holidays per child.

 You could become a part of Mockingbird